cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 }
 ```

 The configuration type `BreakoutConfig` is constrained in the lesson.
 When a concept is being trained, a new simulation configuration is passed to the simulator for each new episode.
 The configuration values are chosen in accordance with the current lesson's constraint.
-For example, in the lesson above, the `bricks_present` field is constrained to a value of 1, so the configuration passed to the simulator at the beginning of every episode will contain a value of 1 for this field.
+For example, in the lesson above, the `bricks_percent` field is constrained to a value of 1, so the configuration passed to the simulator at the beginning of every episode will contain a value of 1 for this field.
 The `paddle_width` field is constrained to integers in the range of 1 through 4, so the configuration passed to the simulator at the beginning of each episode will contain a value of 1, 2, 3 or 4 for this field.
+Values are chosen uniformly at random from the set specified in the constraint.

 The `GameState` type describes the data that is passed as an input to the graph.
 This same data type is provided as an output from the simulator.
 For Breakout, this data includes a field called `pixels` which refers to an 84x336 grayscale image.

 The simulator return type must match (or be castable to) the graph's `input` type.
-For an explanation if castability, refer to [types][4].
+For an explanation of castability, refer to [types][4].

 In this example, the simulator declares the action type to be `PlayerMove`.
 The simulator action type must match the output type for the concept being trained.
 In our example, the concept `HighScore` trains the BRAIN to select the next move, which is of type `PlayerMove`.